mofc-endhunger/open-data-standards/README.md

 # Open Data Standards

 This is a GitHub Repository for the Open Data Standards project.
-The project is being supported by [Mid-Ohio Food Collective](https://www.mofc.org/).

 ## Schema.org